Jordan closes main border crossing with Syria

 Situated near the Jordanian border, Syria's southern Deraa province is a vital battleground.
 Rebels in the last month have stepped up fighting for control of the border area and Deraa town after gaining territory in the countryside and capturing several army bases.

-They have also overrun several towns near the Israeli-occupied Golan Heights, fuelling tensions in the sensitive military zone.
+They have also overrurn several towns near the Israeli-occupied Golan Heights, fuelling tensions in the sensitive military zone.

 (Reporting by Suleiman Al-Khalidi; Editing by Angus MacSwan)